LLNL/sundials/doc/cvodes/guide/source/Introduction.rst

 Changes in v6.4.0
 -----------------

-Fixed a bug in the CUDA and HIP vectors where :c:func:`N_VMaxNorm` would return the minimum positive floating-point value for the zero vector.
+CMake 3.18.0 or newer is now required for CUDA support.

+A C++14 compliant compiler is now required for C++ based features and examples e.g., CUDA, HIP, RAJA, Trilinos, SuperLU_DIST, MAGMA, and GINKGO.

 Added support for GPU enabled SuperLU_DIST and SuperLU_DIST v8.x.x.
 Removed support for SuperLU_DIST v6.x.x or older.

-CMake 3.18.0 or newer is now required for CUDA support.
+Fix mismatched definition and declaration bug in SuperLU_DIST matrix constructor.

+Fixed a bug in the CUDA and HIP vectors where :c:func:`N_VMaxNorm` would return the minimum positive floating-point value for the zero vector.

 Fixed a memory leak where the projection memory would not be deallocated when calling :c:func:`CVodeFree`.

+Added support for the `Ginkgo <https://ginkgo-project.github.io/>`_  linear algebra library.
+This support includes new ``SUNMatrix`` and ``SUNLinearSolver`` implementations, see the sections :numref:`SUNMatrix.Ginkgo` and :numref:`SUNLinSol.Ginkgo`.

 Changes in v6.3.0
 -----------------

 Added the function :c:func:`CVodeGetUserData` to retrieve the user data pointer provided to :c:func:`CVodeSetUserData`.

-Fix mismatched definition and declaration bug in SuperLU_DIST matrix constructor.

 Fixed the unituitive behavior of the :cmakeop:`USE_GENERIC_MATH` CMake option which caused the double precision math functions to be used regardless of the value of